What President Took the Longest Vacation? (And Other Fun Facts)

 His Mysterious Vacations

 About a year into his presidency, Arthur developed an illness that was to kill him: Bright's disease, a kidney disorder, which in the nineteenth century was always fatal.
 Ailing and losing weight, Arthur began traveling around the country in search of climates more congenial to his condition than swampy Washington.
 On one trip--to Florida--he nearly died.
 His last year in office he repeatedly voyaged west, attracting crowds along with critical headlines.
 Why on earth was Chet Arthur doing so much traveling people wanted to know.
 He never told them.
 When reporters asked if he was ill he pretended nothing was wrong, though on one occasion he had holed up in New York City because he was too ill to make it back to the capital.
 He died shortly after leaving the presidency.
 Only then did Americans begin to understand the reason for his mysterious vacations.
-(He was, incidentally, the fist president to lie about his health.
+(He was, incidentally, the first president to lie about his health.
 None had lied before him because they did not have to--the press did not make a president's health an issue of public debate until Garfield's death.
 Garfield had lingered for three long months after he had been shot.
 Newspaper circulation shot up when reporters began providing daily presidential health bulletins.)

 It's Cancer, Sir